 Simple Keyboard is another open-source lightweight Android keyboard app that’s known for its minimalistic design and ease.
-Users untroubled by the shortage of up to date keyboard app features, Simple Keyboard is for you.
+Users untroubled by the shortage of up-to-date keyboard app features, Simple Keyboard is for you.

 The maximum you’ll find is options to vary the theme and color of the on-screen keyboard. aside from that, it’s pretty basic: you’ve got support for multiple languages, changing keyboard height, separate number row, and a couple of more.

-This is the list of 10 best keyboard Android.
+This is the list of the 10 best keyboard Android.
 Which of the above keyboard apps is your favorite?
 Or any other app?
 Let me know in the comments!